marco-tranquillin/cloud-conf-2015-gcp-demo-java-client/README.md

-** Cloud Conf 2015 - Google Cloud Platform (GCP) Demo **
+**Cloud Conf 2015 - Google Cloud Platform (GCP) Demo**

-## Google Cloud Platform Demo - "Scaling with no pains - Exceed limits using GCP"
+## Google Cloud Platform Demo

+"Scaling with no pains - Exceed limits using GCP"

 This is the client code that has to be executed by GCE machine in order to push messages to Google Cloud Pub/Sub.